 It’s always been an odd album in the canon, really.
 The penultimate album of Swans’ first phase, it is probably the most straightforward Swans album of all – in that it is a collection of songs that are rarely experimental, or push limits of endurance and extremity, and even at points are into the realms of catchy alt-rock – but don’t let that fool you.
 Beneath the bright sheen of the production (that this remaster only makes all the more clear), though, the familiar darkness of Gira’s lyrics don’t take long to appear, the most devastating moment remaining Blood Promise, a lullaby of implied threat and revenge.

-Glitch Mode’s semi-regular compilations can always be relied upon for a fix of top quality new songs, new bands and remixes that have an unerring ability to be better than the originals.
-There was perhaps less of the new bands this time (the new ones here mainly with links to existing artists), but that isn’t so much of a problem with the quality being so high.
+Glitch Mode’s semi-regular compilations can always be relied upon for a fix of top-quality new songs, new bands and remixes that have an unerring ability to be better than the originals.
+There was perhaps fewer of the new bands this time (the new ones here mainly with links to existing artists), but that isn’t so much of a problem with the quality being so high.
 No even remotely skippable tracks, instead a host of new favourites, as well as the realisation that RELIC’s mighty EVOKE is impossible to fuck up in remix terms.